Streaming

 Originally Published:

 Stranger Things knows how to cause a stir.
-Three months before Season 4’s debut, the creators of the Netflix series revealed lots of info about the upcoming season.
-However, amid all the hubbub, one piece of information stood out: Stranger Things 5 will be the show’s final season.
-With the end almost in sight, here’s what to expect from Stranger Things 5, including speculation on the series’ release date, cast, trailer reveals, and other updates.
+Even before Season 4 was out, the creators of the Netflix series revealed lots of info about the upcoming season.
+However, amid all the hubbub, one piece of information stood out: Stranger Things Season 5 will be the show’s final season.
+With the end in sight, here’s what to expect from the new season, including updates on the series’ multiple release dates, cast, and trailer reveals.

 The creators of the series, Matt and Ross Duffer (better known as the Duffer Brothers), previously confirmed that Stranger Things 4 would not be the final season, but they also acknowledged that they knew exactly how the show would end.
 In an open letter to fans shared on Feb.
 17, 2022, the Duffer Brothers revealed Season 4 would be released in two volumes, followed by a fifth and final season.